Visualisation of South African Energy Data

 3. Embedded Solar PV Capacity

-The installation of privately owned solar photovoltaics (PV), also known as embedded generation, has increased dramatically in recent years, driven by increasing electricity prices, decreasing PV technology costs and increased loadshedding.
+The installation of privately owned solar photovoltaics (PV), also known as embedded generation, has increased dramatically in recent years, driven by increasing electricity prices, decreasing PV technology costs and increased load shedding.

 This data can also be separated per province.